-- Valid command length checking: The command length will be checked whether it is at byte base and completed on byte boundary. - Write Enable (WREN) command: WREN command is required to set the Write Enable Latch bit (WEL) before other command to change data. - Deep Power Down Mode: By entering deep power down mode, the flash device also is under protected from writing all commands except Release from deep power down mode command (RDP) and Read Electronic Signature command (RES), Erase/Program suspend command, Erase/Program resume command and softreset command. - Advanced Security Features: there are some protection and security features which protect content from inadvertent write and hostile access.
+- Valid command length checking: The command length will be checked whether it is at byte base and completed on byte boundary. - Write Enable (WREN) command: WREN command is required to set the Write Enable Latch bit (WEL) before other command to change data. - Deep Power Down Mode: By entering deep power down mode, the flash device also is under protected from writing all commands except Release from deep power down mode command (RDP) and Read Electronic Signature command (RES), and softreset command.